Update Class-General Sessions

 NCUA Fair Lending Update

-Matthew Nixon, NCUA's Consumer Compliance Policy and Outreach Acting Director, will provide a fair lending overview, including a discussion of (1) NCUA's fair lending examination selection process, (2) the difference between supervision contacts and examinations and (3) common fair lending findings.
+Jamie Goodson, NCUA’s Director of the Division of Consumer Compliance Policy, will provide a fair lending overview, including a discussion of (1) NCUA's fair lending examination selection process, (2) the difference between supervision contacts and examinations and (3) common fair lending findings.

 Consumer and Mortgage Lending Update